Modern Slavery statement

 • The rights of all employees to join a trade union are respected and we are committed to engaging with trade unions where applicable.

 • All employees have access to several different routes to raise and report concerns, ranging from line management to the Audit Committee Chairman and an external whistleblowing hotline.
+There were no whistleblowing incidents raised in 2023/24.

 UKSBS Policies